Skip to main content

 Naming Your Rate

 • Client Label: This is the external label that will be shown on the estimate itself.
 It will also appear on the work order, and most importantly, your customers can see this name.
-Make sure it's clear and easily understandable for them.
+If you leave the Client Label box blank, the system will automatically use the Internal Label on the estimate.

 Example:

-Label: 6x1 Window
+Internal Label: 6x1 Window

 Client Label: Window Frame